manuelclairice/manuelclairice/README.md

 ### <h1 align="center">Hi 👋, I'm Manuel</h1>

-Web development is where my passion for learning, creating, and problem-solving have come together.
+Web development is where my passion for learning, creating, and problem-solving are coming together.

 - 🔭 I’m currently working on **something awesome**